Test Results

-SLICK 50® SUPERCHARGED ENGINE TREATMENT - PUT TO THE TEST
+SLICK 50® SUPERCHARGED ENGINE TREATMENT -

 THE CHASSIS DYNO TESTING

-We utilized an all-wheel-drive chassis dynamometer.
+We utilized an all-wheel drive chassis dynamometer.
 A simple testing machine that provides a controlled environment to generate an apples-to-apples comparison of driving with and without Slick 50 product in as close to identical conditions as you can get.
 This is the same tool used by race teams to determine how much horsepower their race cars are producing before they go to the track.
+The subject was a 2012 Subaru Outback that had run *Mobil 1™ 5w-30 synthetic oil exclusively from time it was purchased new.
+It was a 6 cylinder with 14,000 miles and four oil changes since purchase.
+A new engine that had only run synthetic oil was the perfect place to really see what Slick 50 Supercharged can do.

 THE CONDITIONS